simphony/SimNanoDOME/docs/usage.md

 <figcaption style="display: table-caption; caption-side: bottom; text-align:center">

-_Diagram showing the pattern of CUDS objects that SimNanoDOME expects to find in the session's knowledge graph for cfd-linked mode.
-Inputs are in green and outputs in blue._
+_Diagram showing the pattern of CUDS objects that SimNanoDOME expects to find in the session's knowledge graph for cfd-linked mode._

 </figcaption>